-We know that CPU is the brain of a computer.
-However, not everyone knows that while CPU is the brain to functioning a computer, the hard disk is the body of it.
+We know that the CPU is the brain of a computer.
+However, not everyone knows that while the CPU is the brain of functioning a computer, the hard disk is the body of it.
 The mind can't be useful without the body, and this is what this article deals with.
 What if your internal hard disk is not detected?
 Some of you might simply restart the system, while some would care to reinstall the software.
 Here, we take a look at the factors that are behind the scene where the hard disk is not detected and how to solve this issue.

 Generally, an ATA or SATA port is set to auto-detect.
 If one finds that their hard disk is not detected by the system BIOS, the following steps (not in any particular order), can be used to isolate the issue.

 To access the BIOS of your system, you should be aware of the settings of your device.
 Different systems have different methods of accessing the BIOS.
 Every system displays a brief message about entering the system setup soon after the power has been turned on.
 System Setup is often called the" System BIOS" or "CMOS Setup".

-If the hard disk is not detected, it could be because it is turned to off in the system setup.
-There are a few mother manufactures that tend to disable the unused ports in the BIOS by default.
+If the hard disk is not detected, it could be because it is turned off in the system setup.
+There are mother manufacturers that tend to disable the unused ports in the BIOS by default.
 One has to enter the BIOS to verify their current status.

 If a second hard disk is not detected after being connected, it could require to be enabled by turning it ON in the BIOS.

 The latest versions of Windows come with greater processing speed, and therefore pressing a key on boot cannot prove to be helpful.
 Therefore, you can't enter BIOS; we recommend you follow the given steps to access the BIOS if the hard disk is not detected.